Bairnsdale: European Settlement

-In 1876 the Bairnsdale Shire, which went on to become one of the largest in Victoria in the 1880s, was led out of administrative chaos by former shire auditor and shipping agent Herman Bredt.
+In 1876, the Bairnsdale Shire, which grew to become one of the largest in Victoria in the 1880s, was led out of administrative chaos by former shire auditor and shipping agent Herman Bredt.
 He had also acted as a mine manager for the nearby Sons of Freedom mine.
-German born Bredt was the father of Bertha Bredt who married the famous Australia poet and writer Henry Lawson.
-Prior to this she had worked at the Bairnsdale Hospital.
-In this period the Main Street was fashioned but was unsealed thereby causing extensive problems of dust in the summer and mud in the winter.
+German-born Bredt was the father of Bertha Bredt, who married the famous Australian poet and writer Henry Lawson.
+Prior to this, she had worked at the Bairnsdale Hospital.
+During this period, Bairnsdale's Main Street was fashioned, though it remained unsealed, leading to issues with dust in the summer and mud in the winter.
 Asphalting didn't take place until 1883.
-Nicholson Street was formed in 1877 and MacLeod Street followed in 1879.
+Nicholson Street was formed in 1877, followed by MacLeod Street in 1879.

-The Gunaikurnai people are the traditional owners of Gippsland.
-There are approximately 3,000 Gunaikurnai people, and the territory includes the coastal and inland areas to the southern slopes of the Victorian Alps.
-Gunaikurnai people are made up of five major clans, of which the Tatungalung are owners of the region in which Bairnsdale is located.

 Geography

 Bairnsdale is sited on a bend of the Mitchell River, with the river flowing from the west along the northern edge of the town, before turning south to flow along the eastern edge, although suburbs are now found across the river to both north and east, e.g. Wy Yung, Eastwood and Lucknow.

+Mount Taylor is a mountain located just north of Bairnsdale and is a well-known landmark in the region, visible from many miles away, and holds historical significance dating back to the mid-19th century gold rush era.

+The area surrounding Mount Taylor was heavily impacted by the discovery of gold in local creeks and rivers in 1857, leading to extensive prospecting activities.
+This resulted in the establishment of the township of Bullumwaal, formerly known as Allanvale and later renamed in 1870.
+The name "Bullumwaal" is derived from an Aboriginal word believed to mean 'two spears,' symbolizing the nearby mountains of Mount Lookout and Mount Taylor.

+According to Hal Porter's account found in Echoes of the Victorian culture-clash frontier, John Davidson Smith and his son John Dudley Smith engaged in a legal dispute with John Loughnan and Frederick Taylor, the latter being the namesake of Mount Taylor.
+Frederick Taylor's name holds significance for those intrigued by pre-Separation Victorian history, owing to his involvement in several racial conflicts during the late 1830s.
+His prominent role in the 1839 Murdering Gully massacre in Western Victoria, meticulously chronicled, firmly casts him as a symbol of the most egregious aspects of our state's frontier era.